-We may need to disclose personal information to YMFNZ’s related companies, joint venture partners and its agents for any of the purposes described in section 4.
+We may need to disclose personal information to YMFNZ’s related companies and its agents for any of the purposes described in section 4.

 Examples of the types of organisations we may need to disclose information to in the course of providing a product or service are: